 - H. Steinfeld et al. (2006) Livestock’s Long Shadow: Environmental Issues and Options.
 LEAD/FAO.

 Photo credit main picture: Abbas/Magnum/HH

-The Clean Development Mechanism (CDM) is a policy instrument that enables industrialized countries to gain emission credits by investing in projects that will result in reduced greenhouse gas emissions elsewhere, often in developing countries, which can be used to offset their emissions at home.
+6. The Clean Development Mechanism (CDM) is a policy instrument that enables industrialized countries to gain emission credits by investing in projects that will result in reduced greenhouse gas emissions elsewhere, often in developing countries, which can be used to offset their emissions at home.
 Since the ratification of the Kyoto Protocol in 2005, 547 CDM projects have been registered (as of 13 March 2007).
-For more information, go to this website.

 7. At present, the Kyoto Protocol only allows storage of CO2 through the reforestation of degraded land.
 However, research indicates that the storage of CO2 in grassland can also make a contribution, sometimes more than in woodlands.
 The Netherlands Ministry of Agriculture is interested in this application of the CDM to grasslands.
 The FAO has carried out a number of projects in Latin America in which it was clear that it is possible via the CDM to get small-scale ranchers to convert degraded grasslands to more sustainable systems in which more CO2 could be stored.

 8. The Consultative Group on International Agricultural Research (CGIAR) is the umbrella organization representing 15 international institutions, including IFPRI and ILRI.